Chykary/FizzyFacepunch/README.md

 FizzyFacepunch brings together **[Steam](https://store.steampowered.com)** and **[Mirror](https://github.com/vis2k/Mirror)** utilising Async of a Steam P2P network transport layer for **Mirror**.

 ## Dependencies
-If you want an easy import, skip the steps below & download the latest **[unitypackage](https://github.com/Chykary/FizzyFacepunch/releases)**, **it has Facepunch already included**.

-**Note: If you already have Facepunch in your project, you might need to delete either your import or the one included in the FizzyFacepunch [unitypackage](https://github.com/Chykary/FizzyFacepunch/releases).**

 Both of these projects need to be installed and working before you can use this transport.
 1. **[Facepunch](https://github.com/Facepunch/Facepunch.Steamworks)** FizzyFacepunch relies on Facepunch to communicate with the **[Steamworks API](https://partner.steamgames.com/doc/sdk)**. **Requires .Net 4.x**
 2. **[Mirror](https://github.com/vis2k/Mirror)** FizzyFacepunch is also obviously dependant on Mirror which is a streamline, bug fixed, maintained version of UNET for Unity.